-The AER considers that these allowances will enable each of the Victorian DNSPs to carry out a number of small-scale demand management projects, or a single larger-scale demand management project during the regulatory control period.
-Under the AER's proposal, a total of \$10 million would be allowed as DMIA expenditure by the Victorian DNSPs over the next regulatory control period.
+Under these arrangements, a total of \$10 million would be allowed as DMIA expenditure by the Victorian DNSPs over the next regulatory control period.

-The AER's preliminary position is to apply a weighted average price cap to the Victorian DNSPs' standard control services, which may result in its recovery of the annual revenue requirement being at least partially dependent on the amount of electricity sold, creating disincentives for the Victorian DNSPs to undertake demand management initiatives.
-To counter this disincentive, the AER's preliminary position is to allow the Victorian DNSPs to recover any forgone revenue directly attributable to a reduction in the quantity of electricity sold due to the implementation of a non-tariff demand management program approved under the DMIA.
+The AER will apply a weighted average price cap to the Victorian DNSPs' standard control services, which may result in its recovery of the annual revenue requirement being at least partially dependent on the amount of electricity sold, creating disincentives for the Victorian DNSPs to undertake demand management initiatives.
+To counter this disincentive, the AER's likely approach is to allow the Victorian DNSPs to recover any forgone revenue directly attributable to a reduction in the quantity of electricity sold due to the implementation of a non-tariff demand management program approved under the DMIA.